-We've all got them—images that lay dormant in the distracting light of day, but return when you're horizontal and staring at the back of your eyelids in complete darkness, tossing from side to side.
+We've all got them.
+Images that lay dormant in the distracting light of day, but return when you're horizontal and staring at the back of your eyelids in complete darkness, tossing you from side to side.
 The things that never leave you, lingering constantly in the back of your mind, always following you, and which you'll never forget.
 Ever.

 GOING SHOPPING, 'CONDEMNED: CRIMINAL ORIGINS'

 If you're anything like me, you're irrationally terrified of mannequins.
 Imagine going to the kitchen in the dead of night to investigate a scratching noise, and finding one sat there on your sofa.
 Worse yet, imagine being dragged to a derelict shopping centre in Monolith Software's overlooked horror gem Condemned, swarming with lunatics, being told to LEAVE by means of blood scrawled on a mutilated body thrown down the escalators at you, and then finding that the dummies are alive as well.
 They're appearing in rows behind you, vacant grins, blue suits, preventing you from escaping.

 It's not something to experience in the dark, I promise you faithfully.